mrun0205/IFCB_FieldGuide/README.md

   ## 5.1.
 Dockside submerged deployment

-- A NEMA 4 certified junction box has been fitted with shark fin antennae (attached to outside of box, with a port drilled into the side of the box for the cables to pass through), and ports fitted with cable glands that allow snaking the IFCB power cable out of the box, but with rubber stoppers/electrical tape around the cable gland to keep the box as weather proof as possible (Fig. 18).
+- A NEMA 4 certified junction box has been fitted with shark fin antennae (attached to outside of box, with a port drilled into the side of the box for the cables to pass through), and ports fitted with cable glands that allow snaking the IFCB power cable out of the box, but with rubber stoppers/electrical tape around the cable gland to keep the box as weather proof as possible.
 The junction box can sit outside on the dock itself if the temperature is not expected to drop below 0℃ or above 40℃ (if using a backup power source inside it).
 The NEMA-4 box is capable of protecting the contents from falling dirt, rain, sleet, snow, windblown dust, splashing water, and hose-directed water and will be undamaged by the external formation of ice on the enclosure.
 - The MP70 is capable of withstanding -20℃ to 60℃ temperatures, but should be kept away from moisture if possible.
 The power source for the IFCB is very sensitive to moisture and will experience a short circuit if directly exposed to water.
 It should be kept away from the walls of the junction box to prevent getting any condensation on it.

 ![IMG_20200204_161338](README.assets/IMG_20200204_161338-16305143396801.jpg)